zencodess/dmt_1/README.md

 3. You will be able to observe the results in the order:

  - Random Forests classifer for mood output prediction,
- - RNN (LSTM) best model classifier on mood output prediction and then
+ - RNN (LSTM) best model classifier for mood output prediction and then
  - Regression results for screen activity and activity score predictions.

 **NOTE** : We already trained the RNN classifier model and saved the best model. you need not train it again.
 So, we commented on line 103